 Social media dashboard is a place where all your social media KPIs (key performance indicators) are presented.

 That’s why such a dashboard shouldn’t be cluttered with data.
 It has to be easy to read and it should contain only the data that are important to you at a time.
+A good social media dashboard should be customizable, allowing you to tailor the displayed metrics and layout to your specific needs.
 Only key metrics that are most important for you.

 So what should the social media dashboard look like?
 It would be the easiest to take a look at both good and bad dashboards examples found on the internet.